Control-Data Separation and Logical Condition Propagation for Efficient Inference on Probabilistic Programs: The Language and pCFGs

-In Appendix~\ref{appendix:domainRestr} we discuss a technique that we call \emph{domain restriction} that can be used in~(\ref{eq:condPropagationNextToProbAssignment}).
+Later in this section, we introduce the \emph{domain restriction} technique that can be used in~(\ref{eq:condPropagationNextToProbAssignment}).
 The technique utilizes (part of) $\fuzzyPred^{\bullet}$ to restrict the distribution $\Dist(\paramDist)$, preventing unnecessary samples from being generated at all.

-\item Let $l$ be a deterministic assignment location, and let $(\vec{l^{\bullet}}, \fuzzyPred^{\bullet})=\overline{\CdPg}(\vec{l'})$.
+\item Let $l$ be a deterministic assignment location, and let $(\vec{l^{\bullet}}, \fuzzyPred^{\bullet})=\overline{\CPpr}(\vec{l'})$.
 We define

 where the predicate $\fuzzyPred^{\bullet}[e/x]$ is obtained by replacing every free occurrences of $x$ with the expression $e$.